puppetlabs/puppet-docs/source/pe/3.0/install_system_requirements.markdown

 * The puppet master must be able to accept inbound traffic from agents on ports **8140** (for Puppet) and **61613** (for MCollective).
 * Any hosts you will use to access the console must be able to reach the console server on port **443,** or whichever port you specify during installation.
 (Users who cannot run the console on port 443 will often run it on port 3000.)
 * If you will be invoking MCollective client commands from machines other than the puppet master, they will need to be able to reach the master on port **61613.**
-* If you will be running the console and puppet master on separate servers, the console server must be able to accept traffic from the puppet master (and the master must be able to send requests) on ports **443** and **8140.** The Dashboard server must also be able to send requests to the puppet master on port **8140,** both for retrieving its own catalog and for viewing archived file contents.
+* If you will be running the console and puppet master on separate servers, the console server must be able to accept traffic from the puppet master (and the master must be able to send requests) on ports **443** and **8140.** The console server must also be able to send requests to the puppet master on port **8140,** both for retrieving its own catalog and for viewing archived file contents.

 ### Dependencies and OS Specific Details